-A coin operated laundry provides the facilities for members to do their personal laundry.
-Clothes lines are available around the college for natural drying.
+Laundry facilities, including industrial washing machines and dryers, are available for students to do their own personal laundry.
+Clothes lines are available under Begbie for natural drying.
 Clothes racks should not be brought to college as they are not permitted due to fire and health and safety requirements.
-Change for dryers may be obtained at the office.